 Pictured Rocks National Lakeshore is managed by the National Park Service as one of only four national lakeshores.
 Just like an old-time quilt, this park, which is about the size of five Manhattan Islands, is also a mosaic of human history.

 Historic sites include an 1874 lighthouse, early U.S. Coast Guard lifeboat stations, old farmsteads and a Civil War era iron blast furnace site.
 The lakeshore includes some fifteen miles of cliffs along its 40 mile length.
 Within the park, about 100 miles of trial lead to remote trout streams, secretive bogs, and a system of thirteen backcountry campsites.

 The park is open year-round and is truly a four-season recreation destination with ice climbing, cross-country skiing and showshoeing, ice fishing, hiking, canoeing, kayaking, sightseeing, birding, backcountry and vehicle-based camping.
 The list goes on!

-To appreciate the lakeshore to its fullest, stop by one of the five visitor information centers in Munising Falls, the Au Sable Light Station or Grand Sable, near Grand Marais.
+To appreciate the lakeshore to its fullest, stop by one of the two visitor information centers in Munising Falls (year-round) and Grand Sable (summer only).

 Formations Erode and Change